Sandhyavandanam: Mudrāpradarśanam

+After showing 24 mudras, the following sloka that emphasizes on showing mudras is to be uttered:

 Gāyatrī mantra (Japa)

-Just before the japa, the Gāyatrī mantrārtha śloka that gives the meaning of Gayatri mantra is uttered.

-The Gayatri mantra is chanted either 1008, 108, 54, 28 or at least 10 times using some japamāla or even karamāla.
-Meditation upon the solar deity is done.
-He is considered the absolute reality (i.e. Parabrahman) settled in the lotus heart (hṛtpadma) of all beings.
-The counting should be made on the right hand which should be covered with a cloth.
+Just before the japa, the Gāyatrī mantrārtha śloka that conveys the meaning of the Gāyatrī mantra is recited.
+The Gāyatrī mantra is then chanted either 1008, 108, 54, 28, or at least 10 times, using either a japamāla (prayer beads) or a karamāla (hand-counting).
+Meditation upon the solar deity is performed, as he is considered the absolute reality (Parabrahman) residing in the lotus of the heart (hṛtpadma) of all beings.
+The counting should be done with the right hand, which should be covered with a cloth.